mongodb/specifications/source/gridfs/gridfs-spec.rst

   but this is an extremely unlikely state and we don't want to pay a performance penalty checking for an error that is almost never there.
   Therefore, drivers MAY ignore extra chunks.

+Why have we changed our mind about requiring the file id to be an ObjectId?
+  This spec originally required the file id for all new GridFS files to be an ObjectId and specified that the driver itself would be the one to generate the ObjectId when a new file was uploaded.
+While this sounded like a good idea, it has since become evident that there are valid use cases for an application to want to generate its own file id, and that an application wouldn't necessarily want to use ObjectId as the type of the file id.
+Accordingly, we have relaxed this spec to allow an application to supply a custom file id (of any type) when uploading a new file.

+How can we maintain backward compatibility while supporting custom file ids?
+  For most methods supporting custom file ids is as simple as relaxing the type of the id parameter from ObjectId to something more general like object or BSON value (or to a type parameter like <TFileId> in languages that support generic methods), or adding new overloads to support custom file ids.
+  The original upload_from_stream method returned an ObjectId, and support for custom file ids is implemented by adding a new overload that takes the custom file id as an additional parameter.
+Drivers should continue to support the original method if possible to maintain backward compatibility.
+This spec does not attempt to completely mandate how each driver should maintain backward compatibility, as different languages have different approaches and capabilities for maintaining backward compatibility.

 Backwards Compatibility
 =======================